Above is a map of the eco-systems at Kingswood Camp.

 Click here for a calendar of available dates at Kingswood

 Kingswood Camp is north of Victoria on the Saanich Peninsula.
 It is ideal for many different outdoor activities for all ages.
 A wide variety of wild flowers bloom from mid-March until the end of June.
-Both residential and tenting accommodations are available, enabling larger groups such as Districts to camp at one facility yet house all levels from Sparks to Rangers.
+Both indoor and tenting accommodations are available, enabling larger groups such as Districts to camp at one facility yet house all levels from Sparks to Rangers.

 Four sites offer a variety of camping experiences depending on the size and experience of the group.